Lightning-AI/pytorch-lightning/docs/source/index.rst

 ..
-PyTorchLightning-DevToolbox documentation master file, created by sphinx-quickstart on Wed Mar 25 21:34:07 2020.
+LightningAI-DevToolbox documentation master file, created by sphinx-quickstart on Wed Mar 25 21:34:07 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.